sohooo/droneops-sim/docs/enemy-detection.md

 4. Detection events are either printed to STDOUT (print-only mode) or inserted into GreptimeDB.
 5. If the detection confidence exceeds `follow_confidence` (see `config/simulation.yaml`), drones may switch to follow mode.
 6. The number of drones that follow depends on the base `swarm_responses` setting and may increase with detection confidence, enemy type, or mission criticality.
+7. Drones that remain in formation are automatically reassigned to new patrol points to keep coverage balanced.

 The event structure is defined in `internal/enemy/types.go` and contains fields such as `enemy_id`, `enemy_type`, latitude/longitude, confidence and timestamp.